JusztPandaa/Vanish/README.md

 # Features

-#✅ Allows you to go fully invisible
+- ✅ Allows you to go fully invisible
-#✅ Allows you to choose gamemode you want player in when exiting vanish
+- ✅ Allows you to choose gamemode you want player in when exiting vanish-
-#✅ customizable enable and disable messages
+- ✅ customizable enable and disable messages
-✅ A config
+- ✅ A config
-#❌ Allows player to teleport to spawn when leaving vanish
+- ❌ Allows player to teleport to spawn when leaving vanish
-#❌ command blacklist
+- ❌ command blacklist